agiantwhale/pigeon/blog/content/blur.md

 ![Imgur](http://i.imgur.com/Psjupmb.png)

 Next idea is to apply deblurring filters before running detection.
-Adobe released some information regarding this, I will take a look later next weekend.
+Adobe released some information regarding this when accelerometer information is available, I will take a look later next weekend.